 Head to the local bakery and get your loaf, rolls or treats in paper bags.
 Places like Baker Toms on Causeway Head are pretty much completely plastic free.
 Others vary, but all our local bakers are great and have plastic free options.
 In the supermarket opt for loose bread and take your own washable cotton bag.
 Even if we just reduce the amount we buy in plastic, it all helps.
 And it tastes SO much better!

 A few ideas to get started: Register with your milkman and go back to glass bottles.
-Some village shops and local dairies are starting milk refills too.
+Thornes & Archie’s have started doing milk refills in store too.
 Bulk buy yoghurt in bigger containers and decant into smaller pots (reuse the containers afterwards) or have a go at making your own in glass jars.
 Treat yourself to some paper wrapped cheese from Newlyn Cheese Shop.
 Make sure you recycle any plastic you do use.

 Opt for drinks in cans or glass bottles and make sure you recycle.
 Even better take the opportunity to make a healthier lifestyle choice and cut down on/stop buying sugar-filled cordials, juices & fizzy drinks.
 Have go at juicing oranges at home for a fresh, zingy breakfast shot.
 If you’ve got a juicer, blender or Sodastream, use it.
 If not – don’t buy another white good for the kitchen. #Reduce.